-Contouring is the easily the best way to enhance your beautiful facial structure.
+Contouring is easily the best way to enhance your beautiful facial structure.
 Unfortunately for us common folk, it’s not that easy to master.

 We contour because we don’t want a flat-looking face when we wear make-up, and to emphasize those beautiful curves on our face.
 I’ve gathered some tips from other beauty enthusiasts plus some tips from myself on contouring for beginners.